benfgit/falcon-core-linux/docs/internals/logging_system.rst

 :DEBUG: debug info
 :INFO: general info
-:STATE: TBD
-:EVENT: TBD
-:UPDATE: TBD
-:WARNING: TBD
+:WARNING: general warning
-:ERROR: TBD
-:FATAL: TBD
+:FATAL: run-time errors info from falcon and other fatal errors info before killing the software.

+:STATE: log the state of the graph
+:UPDATE: update info on the run-time processor parameters
+:ERROR: error info specific to the falcon process

 To log messages in the code, one needs to include the *g3log/g3log.hpp* header file and then do for example:

 .. code-block:: c++